 3. Restricted Lead Hip Mobility and Adductor Strength

 During this movement, the body must rotate over a planted lead leg into a position of hip flexion, adduction, and internal rotation.
-This is a challenging position to achieve and goes against what our body initially wants to do, which is why so many baseball pitchers struggle to “get into their lead hip” in this fashion.
+This is a challenging position to achieve and goes against what our body initially wants to do, which is why so many pitchers struggle to “get into their lead hip” in this fashion.

 Any limitations in lead hip mobility are going to prevent the pitcher from closing their body.
 This can cause them to fly open, become more rotational, have their arm drag behind their body, all creating added variability to an already variable release point.